 Well, a laser guiding system can save you in such cases.
 If you are someone struggling to make straight cuts at times, you should get a saw with laser guides.

 Although, you could even attach a separate laser guide.
 So, it isn’t mandatory to buy one with a pre-attached laser guide.

 No matter what, a laser guide system is a great thing to have even for professional users.

 Blade Guard: The number one rule for using a power tool is – “Safety First.”
 You may never know what kind of nasty accident you could fall into on the brink of an eye.

 A blade guard is a great safety feature that covers the naked blade when you are not using the saw.

 Dust Blower or Dust Collecting Port: Everyone knows that woodworking can get messy quite soon.
-If you don’t have a dust collecting port attached with the saw, you might be covered by wood particles sooner than you would know.
+If you don’t have a dust-collecting port attached to the saw, you might be covered by wood particles sooner than you would know.